TannerBurns/django_api_tutorial/README.md

     city            VARCHAR(256)
     state           VARCHAR(24)

-Knowing how we want to handle each of these variables is going to enable us to easily create our models and serializers.
+Knowing how we want to handle each of these variables is going to enable us to easily create models and serializers.

 <a name="creating_models"></a>
 ## Creating models